geoffreylitt/simple_recommender/README.md

 This gem is still in early development.
 Some changes I'm considering:

+* offline precomputation of recommendations for higher-volume datasets
-* similarity based on multiple associations combined
+* similarity based on multiple associations combined with weights
-* "user-item" recommendation: recommend things to a user based on all their items
+* "user-item" recommendation: recommend things to a user based on all of their items
 * recommendations based on numerical ratings rather than like/dislike
 * recommendations based on a weighted mix of various associations
-* offline precomputation of recommendations for higher-volume datasets
 * MySQL support
-* Better Rails 5 support